dmitry/bukaha.com/index.md

-**Bukaha OÜ is a software engineering company working with powerful tools to accomplish required specifications of the client needs.**
+**Bukaha OÜ is a software engineering company working with powerful tools to accomplish the required specifications of the client's needs.**

 ### Server-side